 The centerpiece of our exhibition is Mamenchisaurus hochuanensis (Mah-MEN-chi-SAWR-us ho-CHOO-an EN-sis).
-Inside this traveling exhibition, you’ll get to discover her both as she looked in life, and as she would have looked had scientists been able to peer inside her body.
-Each view holds clues to a fascinating scientific question: How did these dinosaurs get so big?
+As you explore the website you'll encounter her both as she looked in life and as she would have looked had scientists been able to peer inside her body.

 No one has ever seen inside a sauropod.
 After all, flesh doesn't fossilize.
 But today's experts are making science-based reconstructions of the biological systems that allowed members of this group to become the largest animals that ever walked.

 For 140 million years, sauropods roamed Earth--but today we have just fossils to tell us about what these animals looked like from the outside.
 How big were they?
 How big were their young?
 What did their skin look like?
 How fast could they move?
 And while fossils can't answer every question--like what color the animals were--they do reveal an astonishing amount of information that helps paleontologists understand these massive creatures.

 Digging up Sauropods